iamdonovan/spymicmac/doc/setup.rst

-      -imgsource IMGSOURCE  USGS dataset name for images [DECLASSII] -density DENSITY      pixel spacing to look for GCPs [200] -no_allfree           run Campari with AllFree set to False
+      -imgsource IMGSOURCE  USGS dataset name for images [DECLASSII] -density DENSITY      pixel spacing to look for GCPs [200] -no_allfree           run Campari with AllFree set to False -useortho             use the orthomosaic in Ortho-{dirmec} rather than the DEM (default: False).
+If fn_ortho is set, uses that file instead.